 The first statutory purpose of the TANF program is to provide a safety net for children so they can continue to be cared for by their own family.
 The second statutory purpose of the TANF program is to promote the independence of needy families through work and education.
 The vendor will address needs of the adults in their care while assuring appropriate care for the children in residence.
 The program that is funded by this contract is uniquely aligned with the purposes of the TANF program and addresses an urgent need within our community.
-The Contractor is providing services that assist families to reduce and remove barriers that are preventing them from fully participating in the workforce and in the larger community.
-The services provide assistance to families to reduce or eliminate dependence on public assistance, and to secure their ability to provide for their families, while addressing clients' substance use disorders.
+The preventing them from fully participating in the workforce and in the larger community.
+The assistance, and to secure their ability to provide for their families, while addressing clients'